-We’ve already described what is hidden behind subscriptions and recurring payments and how to implement this approach with various Magento extensions here: Subscriptions and Recurring Payments Magento Extensions.
-Today, it’s time to say a few words about appropriate Magento 2 modules and the destiny of Recurring Profile in Magento 2.
+In our previous posts, we described what is hidden behind subscriptions and recurring payments and how to implement this approach using various Magento extensions – Subscriptions and Recurring Payments Magento Extensions.
+Today, we want to say a few words about appropriate Magento 2 modules and the destiny of recurring profiles in Magento 2.

 If you’ve missed our post about subscriptions and recurring payments in Magento 1, then we will provide a brief overview of the technology.
 Although Magento 1.x enables you to use subscriptions and recurring payments, there are lots of third-party modules available in the ecosystem.
-Unfortunately, the default recurring functionality is limited, but you can easily solve this problem with the help of a more robust extension.
+Unfortunately, the default recurring functionality is limited, but installing an appropriate extension on your store can easily solve this problem.
 So, what is the purpose of this approach to payments?'

-By implementing subscriptions and recurring payments, you allow your customers to buy goods on your ecommerce website automatically on the basis of subscriptions.
+By implementing subscriptions and recurring payments, you allow your customers to automatically buy goods on your ecommerce website based on subscriptions.
 Note that subscriptions and recurring payments are mostly used for the following categories of goods: pet food, toiletries, water, and other products that constantly run out; newspapers, magazines, collectibles, and other products that come in new editions.

 In this post, we propose you to check the following subscriptions and recurring payments Magento 2 extensions.

 - 1 Subscriptions & Recurring Payments for Magento 2 by Amasty ($399)